wende/elchemy/roadmap/INSTALLATION.md

 elchemy init
 ```

 Then open your `mix.exs` file inside project root directory.
-For now if you have OTP 21 you must add `@compile :tuple_calls` too.
-It is caused by tuple calls support remove in new version.
-And add
 ```elixir
 |> Code.eval_file("elchemy.exs").init
 ```
 At the end of your `project/0` function definition.
 Like so:
+(As of OTP 21.0 and above you must also add `@compile :tuple_calls` at the top of the Mix module.
+It is caused by tuple calls support being removed from newer versions of Erlang)
 Before:
 ```elixir
 defmodule MyProject.Mixfile do